svmiller/ir3-2/scripts/lab1.md

 Data <- haven::read_dta("http://svmiller.com/extdata/eu2019.dta")
 # Data <- readRDS(url("http://svmiller.com/extdata/eu2019.rds"))
 # ^ this will work too, but readRDS() requires url() for wrapping the location of the file.
+# Doing this just in case something goes haywire with the wireless.
+Eduroam can
+# be finicky.
+# Data <- readRDS("~/Koofr/svmiller.github.io/extdata/eu2019.rds")
 ```

 As a quick aside, I want you to use this as an opportunity to be sure